 Save Money for your business by reducing your fleet insurance cost!

-Fleet insurance premiums in the fleet sector have continued to rise over recent years… but successful managers know that being tied to higher rates is not always inevitable.
+Fleet insurance rates in the fleet sector have continued to rise over recent years… but successful managers know that being tied to higher rates is not always inevitable.

 There are a number of steps fleet managers can take to try and minimize their fleet insurance cost.
 For example, with claims costs often accounting for a substantial percentage of fleet insurance, one of the most effective ways to drive down premiums can be to reduce your fleet accident rates.

-With this in mind, here are five useful tactics that could help you reduce your accidents – and even get cheaper fleet insurance premiums as a result:
+With this in mind, here are five useful tactics that could help you reduce your accidents – and even get cheaper fleet insurance rates as a result:

 1. Carry out regular assessments

 The first step to driving down your fleet insurance cost is to know your starting point.
 As with any major fleet issue, data is your friend, so ensure that you have plenty of relevant, accurate information to hand.